AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/maestro-modules.md

 ### Create a record

-This action creates a single record in Maestro.
+This action creates a single record in Workfront Planning.

 <table style="table-layout:auto">
   <col/>